Variational Method in Quantum Field Theory: Overview of the Model

 It is particularly noteworthy that, through these normal-ordering identities, one can explicitly demonstrate the equivalence—at the level of normal-ordered Hamiltonians—between the $\varphi^4$ theory at strong coupling in the symmetric phase and the same theory at weak coupling in the broken phase.
 This remarkable correspondence, known as Chang duality \cite{Chang:1976ek}, highlights a deep self-consistency within the scalar field dynamics.

 In the present work, we focus on the $\varphi^4$ theory in the symmetric, weak-coupling regime, where the spectrum consists of a single bosonic excitation without bound states.
-Regarding perturbative corrections to the vacuum energy density $\mathcal{E}_{\varphi^4}$ and the squared physical mass $M_{\varphi^4}^2$, we recall the results obtained in \cite{Serone1}, valid up to order $g^8$ (with $g = \lambda / 4!$):
+Regarding perturbative corrections to the vacuum energy density $\mathcal{E}_{\varphi^4}$ and the squared physical mass $M_{\varphi^4}^2$, we recall the results obtained in \cite{Serone1}, valid up to order $g^8$:

 These expansions are asymptotic, but they can be rendered predictive by applying Borel resummation techniques, as discussed in \cite{Serone1}.
-The resulting Borel-resummed series will serve as the primary analytical benchmark for comparison with our variational estimates.
+The resulting Borel-resummed series will serve as the primary analytical benchmark for comparison with our variational estimates, which, as we shall see, are reliable for $g \leq 1/3$.